 The school acknowledges its duties under the Equality Act (2010) and will make all reasonable adjustments when applying this policy to pupils with special educational needs/disabilities.
-These pupils will be known to staff (via the SEN Register) and advice on how to support them most effectively can be obtained from the Learning Support Co-ordinator, Tutors and from Heads of School.
+These pupils will be known to staff (via the SEN Register) and advice on how to support them most effectively can be obtained from the Head of Learning Support, Tutors and from Heads of School.